mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 }
 ```

 `Car_Factory` needs an engine to create car.
 For this purpose, it needs a `Provider` which can get an engine for it.
-The car provider is defined as constructor parameter and Dagger uses components & scopes to resolve it.
+The car provider is defined as a constructor parameter and Dagger uses components & scopes to resolve it.

 ```java
 @DaggerGenerated